wsphd/fcculs/README.md

 3. ***Transformation***
     * I've converted lower or proper case to upper case for the State and County fields.
 This eliminates inadvertent mismatches due to case sensitivity.

+**Code**:

+I've tried to use Base R functionality in most places.
+  The few libraries that are used are listed at the top of the R script.
+  The code begins with the `main()` function at the bottom of the R script.
+  The code is very liberally commented.
+This should help new users in general, and also, advanced users with alterations specifically.

 **Timing**:

   * ***Network:*** It takes about 20 minutes to download all the necessary FCC ULS files.